Estimated reading time: 14 minutes

 If you’re looking for a quick and easy guide to photo editing for beginners, you’ve come to the right place.

-In this article, I’m going to take you through everything you need to know about photo editing.
+In this article, I’m going to take you through everything you need to know about photo editing for beginners.

 And by the time you finish, you’ll be able to confidently enhance your photos with a few quick clicks.